-Looking at the main caregivers who live with persons requiring care and whose caregiving hours are "almost all day," approximately three-fourths are women, and more than one-third are the wives of the people who require care.
+Looking at the main caregivers who live with persons requiring care and whose caregiving hours are "almost all day," more than two-thirds are women, and almost 40% are the wives of the people who require care.
 This shows that women are bearing a disproportionate burden of elder-to-elder nursing care between spouses, due to factors such as men's shorter average lifespan.

-In the context of such circumstances, the government has formulated a "General Principles Concerning Measures for the Aging Society" (Cabinet decision, September 7, 2012) as guidelines for fundamental and comprehensive measures for an aging society, and related government organizations are following the guidelines to collaborate, cooperate, and work to implement measures further.
+In the context of such circumstances, the government has formulated the "General Principles Concerning Measures for the Aged Society" (Cabinet decision, September, 2012) as guidelines for fundamental and comprehensive measures for an aging society, and related government organizations are following the guidelines to collaborate, cooperate, and work to implement measures further.